techidaily/site-android-transfer/source/_posts/in-2024-how-to-use-phone-clone-to-migrate-your-oppo-a78-5g-data-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 ![sync contacts from android to gmail-Sync Now](https://images.wondershare.com/drfone/article/2018/06/sync-contacts-from-android-to-gmail-7.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/UUPt2zKtJ5k?si=LLHdsFDLzVByJsKj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 And that's it!
 You have successfully transferred your contact from the phone to your Gmail account.
 Also, when you initially add and set up a Gmail account on your mobile device, the "Automatically Sync" option should be switched on by default.
 If this does not occur for some reason, there are ways by which the error can be dealt with.
 These methods of fixing the error shall be addressed in the latter portion of this article.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/slm2NjVPNtk?si=9ow6g1ucmf0TnT4T" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 3.
 Other Ways to Backup Android Contacts